Do you have a vote?

 St Mary's church, Gamlingay

-In the latest (15th January) issue, the Rev’d Hilary Young, priest in charge for our diocese, details what is happening with services.
-And Mervyn...
+In the latest (9th April) issue, the Rev’d Hilary Young, priest in charge for our diocese, reflects on the special Easter events.
+Mervyn Lack...

 Great news about St Denis’ church

 A £58,200 grant means more restoration work can be done –